National Heritage Fellowship: History

 The program was officially founded in 1982 by Bess Lomax Hawes, the first director of the Folk and Traditional Arts Program at the NEA, following a five-year period of development.
 In 1982, the monetary award associated with the Fellowship was $5,000; in 1993, it was increased to $10,000 and since 2009, the award amount is $25,000, which is considered "enough to make a difference, but not enough to go to anyone's head".
 Each recipient receives a certificate of honor, the monetary award, and a congratulatory letter from the President of the United States.

 The annual recognition events are held in the Fall and consist of an awards ceremony, a banquet, and a concert that is open to the public.
-Over the years, the awards ceremony has been held at different locations in the US capitol city, including the NEA headquarters, Ford's Theatre, George Washington University, the Library of Congress, and for the first time at the White House in 1995.
+Over the years, the awards ceremony has been held at different locations in the US capital city, including the NEA headquarters, Ford's Theatre, George Washington University, the Library of Congress, and for the first time at the White House in 1995.
 Since 2000, the banquet has been held in the Great Hall of the Library of Congress.
 The concert features musical performances, craft demonstrations, and interviews with the honorees.
 Masters of ceremonies at the concerts have included folksinger Pete Seeger, actress Ruby Dee, author Studs Terkel, journalist Charles Kuralt, and since 1997 Nick Spitzer, the host of public radio program American Routes.
 Beginning in 2010, the Fellowship concerts have been streamed live on the NEA website and archived on YouTube.

 In 2000, the NEA instituted the Bess Lomax Hawes Award in conjunction with the Fellowships, "given to an individual for achievements in fostering excellence, ensuring vitality, and promoting public appreciation of the folk and traditional arts".
 The Hawes Award has been given annually since 2000 to recognize "artists whose contributions, primarily through teaching, advocacy, and organizing and preserving important repertoires, have greatly benefited their artistic tradition.
 It also recognizes individuals, such as producers and activists, who have comprehensively increased opportunities for and public visibility of traditional artists."